ctools/ctools/doc/source/users/user_manual/python.rst

 of an event list simulation using the :ref:`ctobssim` class.
 An instance ``sim`` of the :ref:`ctobssim` class is generated and user parameters are set for this instance using the ``[ ]`` operator.
-See the :ref:`reference` for a list of parameters and their types).
+See the :ref:`reference` for a list of parameters and their types.
 The ``execute()`` method executes the :ref:`ctobssim` class in the same way as if it were executed from the command line.